CubicZebra/informatics/docs/source/tutorial/tut_func.rst

         container.append(res)

 However, plain scripting in that processing flow in ``for`` loop is unstructured.
-For more compact organization via dataflow pipeline, it can be implemented as:
+For more compact organization via informatics pipeline, it can be implemented as:

 .. code-block:: python
    :caption: pipeline scripting